 The only remaining cases are $m=4$, $n=5$ and $m=n=7$.
 Then we have:

 \begin{lemma} $\chi_i(T_{4,5}) \leq 6$ and $\chi_i(T_{7,7}) \leq 6$. \end{lemma}

 \begin{proof} Let $m=4$ and $n=5$.
-Consider the pattern $C$ of size $3\times 4$ depicted in Figure~\ref{fig-pattern-1}.
+Consider the pattern $C$ of size $3\times 4$ depicted in Fig.~\ref{fig-pattern-1}.
 As in the proof of Lemma~\ref{lemma-mn}, we can repeat the first row of $C$ three times to get a quasi-pattern $C'$ that can be extended to an incidence 6-coloring of $T_{5,4}$.
-We then exchange $m$ and $n$ to get an incidence 6-coloring of $T_{4,5}$, depicted in Figure~\ref{fig-45} (the colors assigned to uncolored incidences are drawn in boxes).
+We then exchange $m$ and $n$ to get an incidence 6-coloring of $T_{4,5}$, depicted in Fig.~\ref{fig-45} (the colors assigned to uncolored incidences are drawn in boxes).

-Let now $m=n=7$ and consider the quasi-pattern $J$ depicted in Figure~\ref{fig-pattern-77}.
-This quasi-pattern provides the partial incidence coloring of $T_{7,7}$ given in Figure~\ref{fig-77}, where incidences with modified colors are in boxes and uncolored incidences are denoted by $x$ and $y$.
+Let now $m=n=7$ and consider the quasi-pattern $J$ depicted in Fig.~\ref{fig-pattern-77}.
+This quasi-pattern provides the partial incidence coloring of $T_{7,7}$ given in Fig.~\ref{fig-77}, where incidences with modified colors are in boxes and uncolored incidences are denoted by $x$ and $y$.
 Observe now that the incidences denoted by $y$ have five forbidden colors while the incidences denoted by $x$ have four forbidden colors.
 Therefore, this partial coloring can be extended to an incidence 6-coloring of $T_{7,7}$. \end{proof}